 Those who drink diet soda thinking it will help them shed unwanted belly fat may see their waistlines expand instead.
-New analyses from an observational study of San Antonio men and women age 65 and older seem to indicate this.
-Data on the health status and lifestyle of approximately 500 people were collected over 9 years and were recorded at the beginning of the study and at each of three follow-up visits.
+New analyses from an observational study of San Antonio men and women age 65 and older seem to show this.
+Data on the health status and lifestyle of around 500 people were collected over 9 years.
+They were recorded at the beginning of the study and at each of three follow up visits.

 Results among participants varied according to their diet soda intake:

-- Never consumed diet soda – waist increased less than 1 inch
+- Never drank diet soda – waist increased less than 1 inch

-- Occasional consumption (less than 1 per day) – waist increased about 2 inches
+- Occasionally drank (less than 1 per day) – waist increased about 2 inches

-- Regular consumption (one or more a day) – waist increased over 3 inches
+- Regular drinking (one or more a day) – waist increased over 3 inches

 The findings were in people age 65 and older; whether they would apply to younger people is not known.
 The findings were also most pronounced among those who were already overweight or obese at the outset of the trial.
-Bottom line – this study provides some evidence for meaningful decision-making regarding diet soda intake that may improve public health and the health of individuals.
+Bottom line – forget the diet soda!
+This study provides some evidence for meaningful decision-making regarding diet soda intake that may improve public health and the health of individuals.